HassiumTeam/Hassium/README.md

 as well as a general programming in Hassium guide found [here](https://github.com/HassiumTeam/Hassium/wiki/General-Guide).
 ### [YouTube Video](https://www.youtube.com/watch?v=9lFGvJAjJ2g&feature=youtu.be)

+### Donate
+Hassium is free as in freedom and free beer.
+If you still wish to make a donation you can deposit bitcoin to ```32ZVEmqWXyBGYBGPa4nm2ymu5tLdfZ85Pz```.

 Any questions can be directed to myself at misiriansoft@gmail.com or on irc.int0x10.com:6697 as Reagan, or to zdimension at zippedfire (@) free.fr or on irc.int0x10.com:6697 as zdimension.